- Create a model with the data you need, see our knowledge base article, Create a new model.

 - From the Hide/show based on a model property list, select a property, and then from the Condition list, select either the Hide if true option or the Show if true option.

-Title and header bar
+Show the title and header bar

 Hiding the title and header bar also hides any action buttons you may have included.